Ferrybridge power stations: Ferrybridge A (1917–1976)

 The station closed on 25 October 1976, at which point it had a generating capacity of 125 MW.

 Ferrybridge A's boiler room and turbine hall still stand today.
 The buildings are now used as offices and workshops, by the RWE npower Technical Support Group, who are responsible for the maintenance and repairs of power station plant from around the country.

 Ferrybridge B (1957–1992)

-Ferrybridge B Power Station was constructed in the 1950s.
-It generated electricity using three 100 megawatt (MW) generating sets, which were commissioned between 1957 and 1959.
+Ferrybridge B Power Station with a capacity of 300MW was commissioned between 1957 and 1959.
+It was constructed on a site that was purchased by the Yorkshire Electric Power Company in 1918.
+At that time the land was flooded and was used for growing willows when basket making was a thriving local industry.
+Before construction of the station the level of the site was raised above flood level by ash from Ferrybridge “A” power station.
+The station contained three 100 MW Parsons turbo-alternators and two Stirling and one Babcock & Wilcox boilers, with steam conditions at the turbine stop valve of 1500 psi. and 975 deg F with reheat to 955 deg F at 432 psi.
+Coal was delivered by rail or barge from the River Aire.
+Cooling water for the condensers is obtained from the River Aire but this couldn't provide sufficient levels three cooling towers were also constructed.

 The station originally had a total generating capacity of 300 MW, but by the 1990s this was recorded as 285 MW.
 Ferrybridge B was one of the CEGB's twenty steam power stations with the highest thermal efficiency; in 1963–4 the thermal efficiency was 32.34 per cent, 31.98 per cent in 1964–5, and 31.96 per cent in 1965–6.
 The annual electricity output of Ferrybridge B was: